dragons-labs/FactoryAutomationGame/README.md

   * creating of programs in C and Pythons
   * networking multiple computer blocks with TCP/IP

-## Project Status: Alpha-1
+## Project Status: Alpha-2

-* All core gameplay features (like circuit simulation, computer simulation, 3d factory) are in place and works (but may be bugged or have missing minor features).
+* All core gameplay features (like circuit simulation, computer simulation, 3d factory) are in place and works.
 * Demo mission is playable and allow check / test core features, but is the only one mission available.
-* Many things (like 3D models, icons, guide texts) are placeholders.
+* Many things (like guide texts) are placeholders.
-* It's works, but tested only under Linux and in editor mode (exporter are not configured).
+* It's works (but may be bugged or have missing minor features).

+## Build Instruction (on Linux platform)

+1. use `git submodule update --init` to download addons dependencies
+2. build *GodotXterm* addon

+    a. use `addons/godot_xterm/native/build.sh`
+    b. (for Windows export option) use `scons build_library=no platform=windows arch=x86_64` in `addons/godot_xterm/native/`

+3. build *GdSpice*

+    a. run `scons` in `ElectronicsSimulator/GdSpice/`
+    b. (for Windows export option) use `scons platform=windows arch=x86_64` in `ElectronicsSimulator/GdSpice/`

+4. build or download binary release of *GDCEF*

+    a. binary files should be placed in `addons/3rdparty/gdcef/build/Linux` and (for Windows export option) in `addons/3rdparty/gdcef/build/Windows`
+    b. *GDCEF* should be build with `cef_artifacts` as binary / artifact directory

+5. open `project.godot` in Godot 4.3 (or higher), **ignore errors** and close editor after import is complete
+6. open `project.godot` in Godot editor again (there should be no errors)
+7. run project

+You can also export project for Linux and Windows platform using `./export.sh` script (do not directly use export option in editor).
+Use `./export.sh` to export amd64 Linux version or `./export.sh Windows` to export amd64 Windows version.
+Results will be written to `tmp/export/`.

 ## License